 This environment variable is used in two places:

 A different GraphQL endpoint URL can be used for each AEM as a Cloud Service environment.
 That way projects can connect AEM staging environments with commerce staging systems and AEM production environment to a commerce production system.
 That GraphQL endpoint must be publicly available, private VPN or local connections are not supported.
-Optionally, an authentication header can be provided in order to use additional CIF features that require authentication.
+Optionally, an authentication header can be provided to use additional CIF features that require authentication.

 There are two options to configure the endpoint:

-Clicking this button opens a dialog:
+Clicking this button opens a dialog box: